 The center section is a bowl within itself, so this platter can also double as a chip or vegetable tray with dipping sauce placed in the center.

-Standard color as priced in white or blue stripe.
-The top picture is hand painted wisteria, the second picture is blue bonnet.
+Standard color as priced in the white or blue stripe.
+The top picture is hand-painted wisteria, the second picture is bluebonnet.
 The bottom picture is the blue stripe as priced.
-You may choose other colors selections pictured using the drop down box at the top of the page.
-Some colors are hand painted and signed by the artist.
+You may choose other colors selections pictured using the drop-down box at the top of the page.
+Some colors are hand-painted and signed by the artist.
 Please note: the rooster, red apple, and summer splendor design is a decal and is not hand painted.
-The Poppy Seed design will include flowers in both mauve and peach, which may be on opposite sides of the stoneware.
+The Poppy Seed design will include flowers in both blue and peach, which may be on opposite sides of the stoneware.

-Standard blue stripe is usually ready to ship within a week.
-The stock is sometimes limited and may take two weeks to ship.
-Most of the colors and personalized items are custom made per order and may take 3-4 weeks to ship.
+The standard blue stripe is usually ready to ship within 2-3 weeks.
+The stock is sometimes limited and may take 3-4 weeks to ship.
+Most of the colors and personalized items are custom made per order and may take 3-6 weeks to ship.

 Because pottery is hand turned dimensions may vary slightly.
 Stoneware pottery may also develop small imperfections during the firing and glazing process.
 All food contact surfaces are inspected for such imperfections before shipping.
 The outside may have imperfections that add to the character of the stoneware.